 The books cost a fraction of the $5-a-copy price that UMMS paid Pugh.
 Many of the books were never actually printed and others were “double-sold” to such groups as Associated Black Charities (ABC).
 After resigning last year, Chrencik refused to cooperate in a UMMS audit of payments to Pugh and other members of the UMMS board.

 • Stephen A. Burch.
-The ex-chairman of UMMS board who served as a member of Pugh’s transition team and was heavily involved in financing her 2016 mayoral campaign.
+Ex-chairman of UMMS board who served as a member of Pugh’s transition team and was heavily involved in financing her 2016 mayoral campaign.

 Burch personally loaned the campaign $50,000 and participated with ex-Baltimore County Senator Francis X. Kelly, pest control mogul Walter Tilley Jr. and other UMMS board members to funnel cash to Pugh’s campaign.
-(Tilley also kindly ferried Pugh, via private jet, to Las Vegas to attend the 2016 Maryland Party.)
+Tilley also ferried Pugh, via private jet, to Las Vegas to attend the 2016 Maryland Party.

 • Diane L. Bell-McKoy.
-The executive director of Associated Black Charities and co-chair of Pugh’s transition team used her organization as a third-party distributor of Healthy Holly books, collecting a fee in the process.
+Executive director of Associated Black Charities and co-chair of Pugh’s transition team.

 • J.P.
 Grant.
 The Columbia-based leasing financier made two illegal payments to Pugh.
 The first, for $20,000, went to 2 Chic Boutique, a consignment shop co-owned by Pugh and Baltimore Comptroller Joan M. Pratt.